 We’ve planned a wonderful rideout from Whitehorse in the shape of the Klondike highway to Skagway, a tiny coastal town in Alaska that will see you on very scenic roads including The White Pass that drops you into a picturesque town lined with cruise ships.
 You can also opt to stay in Whitehorse and explore the hippie downtown district and the SS Klondike itself.
 From Whitehorse we travel further across the Yukon on the Alcan once more and into the wilderness before reaching Watson Lake with its famous Signpost Forest.

-Come and join us for an adventure of a lifetime and experience some of the best riding in North America.
+Set off on this adventure of a lifetime and experience some of the best riding in North America.
 With endless forests and wildlife around every corner, Canada will blow you away day after day.
 You could even combine it, as many riders do, with our Alaska trip that runs beforehand or our Pacific Northwest tour that departs right after...

 Leaving Watson Lake we drop off the Alcan and onto the lesser known Cassiar Highway.
 This road is famed locally for wildlife sightings, in particular black bears, which can be seen roaming alongside the road.
 We spend the day on the Cassiar dodging bears through deep forested sections on a series of fantastic twisty roads before reaching our boutique lodge at Bell Crossing.